BitCraftProduction/bitos/README.md

-# BitOS – A New Era of Operating Systems
+# VedOS – A New Era of Operating Systems

-**BitOS** is a next-gen experimental operating system built in **Rust**, focused on security, simplicity, and exploration.
+**VedOS** is a next-gen experimental operating system built in **Rust**, focused on security, simplicity, and exploration.
 This is not just an OS; it's an idea — to build a new digital world rooted in freedom, speed, and innovation.

 > Current Level: 0
 > Status: Learning, prototyping, and simulating kernel logic